crdrisko/drychem/common-utilities/README.md

 # Common-Utilities

 Welcome to the Common-Utilities project!
 This project is a compilation of a number of unrelated programs and scripts I've written over the years, providing a single source of utilities for their use in other repositories.
-The goal of this project is to strive for compliance with the "Don't Repeat Yourself" (DRY) principle of modern software development.

 ## Table Of Contents